 In the Women’s Leadership Fellows Program (WLFP), participants will build key leadership skills.
 Fellows will work closely together as a cohort, and independently, as each participant develops their own individual, authentic leadership style.
 Students apply and are selected as Fellows in the fall of their 1L year and participate in programming throughout their time at NYU Law.

 We seek to build a diverse, inclusive cohort, and we welcome applications from any first-year JD student at NYU Law seeking woman-focused leadership training.
 Students of all gender identities and expressions (including but not limited to, all who identify as women, trans, gender non-conforming, non-binary, or genderqueer.
 Students who have not previously had the opportunity to develop their leadership skills are encouraged to apply.
 Due to the nature of the program, the WLFP is only open to 1L JD students at NYU Law.

 The WLFP begins with the Sara Moss Women’s Leadership Training Program, a rigorous co-curricular, week-long leadership development program for 1L Fellows that combines self-assessment, instruction, experiential learning, team-building, coaching, and mentoring.
 The program will take place in January before the start of the Spring semester, allowing participants to reflect on their first semester of law school and approach upcoming semesters with additional skills, insights, and perspectives.
-The 2020 Sara Moss Program runs from Monday, January 6, through Friday, January 10, 2020.
+The 2021 Sara Moss Program will be held in early January 2021 before classes resume for the Spring semester.

 The Sara Moss Program offers participants the opportunity to build personal and practical skills complementary to their legal education.
 Through instruction and feedback from professional facilitators and coaches, participants develop core leadership and professional skills in a space that encourages honest self-reflection and sharing with others.
 The program accommodates participants’ different learning styles, backgrounds, and aspirations, encouraging participants to lead authentically, in law school and beyond.